 For a contract to be valid, it must have four key elements: agreement, capacity, consideration, and intention.
 Keep these elements in mind to ensure that your agreements are always protected.

-An agreement happens when an offer is made by 1 party (eg an Offer of employment) to the other, and that offer is accepted.
+An agreement happens when an offer is made by one party (eg an Offer of employment) to the other, and that offer is accepted.
 An offer is a statement of terms to which the person making the offer is prepared to be contractually bound.
 An offer is different from an ‘invitation to treat’ which only invites someone to make an offer, and is not intended to be contractually binding.
 For example, advertisements, catalogues and brochures where prices of a product are listed are not offers but invitations to treat.
 If they were, then the advertiser would have to provide everyone who 'accepted' them with the product regardless of stock levels.

 Acceptance of the offer must be unconditional (eg a signature on a Contract of employment) and it must be communicated.
 Any negotiations between the parties are counter-offers, not acceptance.